Tropicana Field Seating – The tbt* Party Deck

 Own the Ultimate Insider Fan’s Guide to Tropicana Field TODAY…

 for just $4.99!

 Click the image to learn more!

 But here’s what’s cool about baseball.
-You still see people sitting in these seats.
+You still see people sitting in the tbt* Party Deck.
 There seems to be a sense of belonging here.
 In the same way that the super-royal-Legendary-Lexus box seats in the newer ballparks give people a sense of belonging to an exclusive club distinguished entirely by income level.

 Why pay $500 more to bond with someone, especially if they’re not even into baseball?
 It is, after all, still a ballgame.

 I know which group I’d rather hang out with, especially if I’m picking up the tab for my ticket.
 A smartphone addicted salesman who is still hashing out major deals in the top of the sixth of a one-run game with two men on is not my type of ballgame companion.

 College kids could go just about anywhere outdoors in Florida and have a better party atmosphere.
 People could network anywhere in the Ybor City area in Tampa or somewhere in downtown St. Petersburg.
 But for whatever reason, they’d rather go to a ballgame and sit miles away from the action in an indoor stadium with artificial turf.

 That’s my kind of fan.
 The kind that wants to find the best seat for their taste.